Kevin Conway (racing driver): 2006

-In 2006, he declared for Busch Series Rookie of the Year honors, driving the No. 58 Carver Racing Dodge, which was in the process of purchasing equipment from Glynn Motorsports.
+In 2006, Conway declared for Busch Series Rookie of the Year honors, driving the No. 58 Carver Racing Dodge, which was in the process of purchasing equipment from Glynn Motorsports.
 After the team switched to the No. 40 for Richmond, the team suspended operations, leaving Conway out of a ride after four starts.
 He competed in the West Series once again at Irwindale Speedway for James Pritchard, where he finished eighth.

 2007

 In 2007, Conway joined Joe Gibbs Racing's Busch program, signing on for eight races in the team's No. 18 Chevrolet.
 Conway brought sponsorship from Z-Line Designs, who partnered with him on the recommendation of former driver Lake Speed, and shared the ride with drivers Tony Stewart, Denny Hamlin, Brad Coleman and Aric Almirola.
-Conway struggled in the ride, having an average finish of 29.4, 9 positions worse than his teammates in the same ride.
+Conway struggled in the ride, having an average finish of 29.4, nine positions worse than his teammates in the same ride.
 He was released at the end of the 2007 season, though Z-Line would continue to sponsor JGR.